 Adderall is a drug that is mostly made up of amphetamines—affecting the central nervous system as a stimulant.
 Stimulants generally cause effects such as emotional and cognitive changes, changes in sex drive, increased wakefulness, and improved mental and cognitive control.

-Although Adderall produces a number of euphoric effects and potential happiness, the risks of taking Adderall are far worse.
+Although Adderall produces several euphoric effects and potential happiness, the risks of taking Adderall are far worse.

-First, Adderall can be taken in a number of forms such as:
+First, Adderall can be taken in various forms such as:

 - Oral Consumption